clojure-emacs/cider/doc/running_tests.md

 C-l</kbd> and all tests within a project with <kbd>C-c C-t p</kbd> or <kbd>C-c
 C-t C-p</kbd> (note that this will load **all** namespaces in your project).
-Using <kbd>C-c C-t t</kbd> or <kbd>C-c C-t C-t</kbd>, you can execute only the test a point.
+Using <kbd>C-c C-t t</kbd> or <kbd>C-c C-t C-t</kbd>, you can execute only the test at point.

 All test commands are available in REPL buffers as well.
 There you can also use
 <kbd>,</kbd> to invoke some of the testing commands.